As an Amazon Associate I earn from qualifying purchases.

-- Make the cake portion of this recipe first.
-You can use pretty much any type of cake pan, tartlet pan or ramekin.
+- You can use pretty much any type of cake pan, tartlet pan or ramekin.
 I tried it in all three.
 I liked the tartlet pan for its shape, but I liked the ramekins for ease in assembly and serving.
 I also tried it with a small, regular cake pan, but did not like the outcome much just because of the resulting flat shape.
 Makes it tough to assemble your strawberries for presentation.
 But effective in a pinch.

 - Please note that regardless of which tin/pan you decide to use, it will take a bit of convincing (even if you sprayed and/or floured the pans) to get the baked shortcake out of the pan once it's baked.
 Just take your time and remove them slowly.
 They do come out.
 Promise.